Wadoch/Family-tree-v2/README.md

 ## Quickstart

-First install dependencies:
+- First install dependencies
 `yarn`

-Then run app:
+- Then run app
 `yarn run start`
+- Use your preferred IDE to modify code
+- Your app will be available at `localhost:3000`

 ## Requirements